Vaclovas Bielskis: In Russian Empire

-After graduation, he was not allowed to return to Lithuania due to Russification policies.
+After graduation, he was not allowed to return to Lithuania due to the Russification policies.
 He worked as an engineer at a steel factory in Dnipro (then known as Yekaterinoslav), Ukraine.

 Bielskis was arrested in May 1905, but received amnesty in October.
 Together with Kazys Grinius and Povilas Višinskis, Bielskis attended the congress of zemstvos, organized by Pyotr Dmitriyevich Dolgorukov in October 1905.
-In fall 1905, Bielskis moved to Šiauliai where he became an administrator of the estates of Alexandra Zubova (mother of Vladimir Zubov) and an active participant in Lithuanian cultural life.
+In fall 1905, Bielskis moved to Šiauliai where he became an administrator of the estates of Alexandra Zubova (mother of Vladimir Zubov) and an active participant in the Lithuanian cultural life.
 He was an active member of the Varpas Society.
 During this time, Bielskis supported the Constitutional Democratic Party (Kadets).

 World War I

-During World War I, he evacuated to Saint Petersburg where together with Vladimir Zubov, Gabrielius Liutkevičius, and Mykolas Januškevičius co-founded the weekly newspaper Naujoji Lietuva in 1915.
+During World War I, he evacuated to Saint Petersburg where he together with Vladimir Zubov, Gabrielius Liutkevičius, and Mykolas Januškevičius co-founded the weekly newspaper Naujoji Lietuva in 1915.
 Bielskis supported the Socialist Revolutionary Party (Esers).
 He was an active participant in the February Revolution, leading a group of revolutionaries to the State Duma.
 He was elected to the six-member Council of the Lithuanian Nation which organized the Petrograd Seimas (chaired by Bielskis) in June 1917.
 The Seimas attempted to establish a Lithuanian political center that would campaign for Lithuania's independence, but it broke down due to disagreements.
 In September 1917, Bielskis attended the Congress of the Enslaved Peoples of Russia.

 He joined the new Soviet government and briefly worked at the Lithuanian section of the People's Commissariat for Nationalities in Moscow.
 His main task was to organize the return of evacuated property to Lithuania.
-In January 1919, he returned to Lithuania and became people's commissar of agriculture in the short-lived Lithuanian Soviet Socialist Republic and Socialist Soviet Republic of Lithuania and Belorussia (Litbel).
+In January 1919, he returned to Lithuania and became the people's commissar of agriculture in the short-lived Lithuanian Soviet Socialist Republic and Socialist Soviet Republic of Lithuania and Belorussia (Litbel).
 When Vilnius was captured by Poland in April 1919, Bielskis moved to Kaunas where the Lithuanian government was based.